SECTION 3: What Drives Real Estate Prices in Phuket and How to Ascertain Value

-Real Estate Pricing
+Phuket Real Estate Pricing

-It is almost a misnomer to refer to “The Phuket Real Estate Market” because it is not a homogeneous entity.
+It is almost a misnomer to refer to “The Phuket Property Market” because it is not a homogeneous entity.
 It is divided (and even subdivided) into categories which collectively include a diverse array of buyers.
 This section aims to address some of the fundamentals which impact the cost of property in Phuket, with an emphasis on the prices being paid by foreigners.

 THAILAND’S HOUSE PRICE INDEX